Helliconia: Embruddock

 Oldorando has now grown into a wealthy, bustling bazaar city, attracting traders and travellers from far across the continent.
 Its old culture, dating from the Great Winter and simple tribal survival, is no longer suitable for this new, more sophisticated society.
 Political stresses become evident as the city is forced to adopt new customs such as the use of money.
 Shay Tal leaves to seek a "great wheel" in the northern continent of Sibornal, which she believes holds supreme knowledge.
-Aoz Roon escorts her out of Oldorandan territory, and on the way back is ambushed by phagors.
+Aoz Roon escorts her out of Oldorandan territory (during their final interaction, it is hinted that the two may have had some affection for each other in their younger years), and on the way back is ambushed by phagors.
 While he fights one of the phagors hand-to-hand, they are swept into a flooded river and stranded together on an island.
 There he contracts bone fever.